Eric-Jalal/ParkingApp/README.md

 changes.
 - Place a "Start parking"-button as a part of your layout.
 Once tapped, the app will tell which zone is being parked.

+## Disclaimer
+This code published here is originally mine and is not allowed to be used by anybody for any purposes.